Tourism in Venezuela

 Tourism in Venezuela has been developed considerably for decades, particularly because of its geographical position, the variety of landscapes, the richness of plants and wildlife, the artistic expressions and the privileged tropical climate of the country, which affords each region (especially the beaches) throughout the year.
-Since 2013 the country is having a very severe economic and political crisis affecting tourism all over the country.
+Since 2013, the country is having a very severe economic and political crisis affecting tourism all over the country.

 Major destinations

 Mérida

-Mérida state is a major tourist center in Venezuela.
+Mérida state is a major tourist centre in Venezuela.
 It has an extensive network of hotels not only in the capital city but also throughout the state.
 Starting from the city of Mérida, it has the longest and highest cable car in the world, reaching the Espejo Peak of 4,765 m.
 In the Méridan páramos, there are good hotels and restaurants.
 Another place to visit is Mucuchíes, the village of Los Aleros.
 There is also the National Observatory of Llano del Hato.
 The city has several museums worth visiting: Beekeeping Museum, Colonial Art Museum, Modern Art Museum, and the Museum of the great Méridan Don Mariano Picón Salas and the Aquarium Garden.
 Also in the state are hot springs such as Bailadores Las Tapias and la Capellanía Park.